in0finite/UGameCore/README.md

 Documentation, which explains how things work and contains tutorials, can be found [here](docs/documentation.txt)

+## Examples

+[here](examples/) are examples that show how some scripts work, and how to implement things yourself.

 ## Screenshots

 Click [here](screenshots.md) to see screenshots.